KellerJordan/modded-nanogpt/records/track_3_optimization/README.md

 The goal of this leaderboard/benchmark is to collaboratively|competitively find the best optimizer for training NanoGPT-small models to 3.28 val loss.
 Unlike the main speedrun which seeks to minimize wallclock time, here we will only care about minimizing step count by improving the optimizer.

+Most optimizer research occurs in academia and open-source, not in the frontier labs.
+This leaderboard aims to help filter signal from noise, reducing the burden on academic labs and independent researchers to test everything themselves before being caught up to the SOTA.

 The architecture for this leaderboard is fixed to a simplified variant of the speedrun, which should make experimentation accessible and convenient.
 Compared to the main speedrun, the setup used here removes non-standard parameters (value embeddings, skip connection lambdas) and all triton kernels.
 We have also switched from the sophisticated local-global pattern of attention used in the speedrun to simple causal attention across contexts of 1024 tokens.

 ## Quickstart

-You can run the current record via the following command.
+The current record can be run using the following command:
 ```bash
 git clone https://github.com/KellerJordan/modded-nanogpt.git && cd modded-nanogpt
 pip install -r requirements.txt